statpascal/emul99/readme.md

 - The original DSR of the 90/180 KB TI disk controller
 - Files in TIFILES format in a configurable directory of the host
 - WebSocket interface of TiPi
-- Special DSR for P-Code system
+- Special DSR for P-Code system (see next section)

 ### Disk controller DSR